gershnik/argum/doc/tutorial.md

     } catch (ParsingException & ex) {
         //all parsing issues are reported via classes derived from ParsingException std::cerr << ex.message() << '\n';
         //print the formatted usage string.
-The argument is the name of our program.
+The argument to formatUsage is the name of our program
-        //IMPORTANT: never assume that argc > 0.
-See [this vulnerability][1] for
-        //gory details of what can happen if you do std::cerr << parser.formatUsage(argc ? argv[0] : "prog") << '\n';
+        //we want printed in the usage string std::cerr << parser.formatUsage(argc ? argv[0] : "prog") << '\n';
         return EXIT_FAILURE;
     }